brunonicko/registtro/README.rst

 Overview
 --------
 Weak entry, strong value immutable registry data structure.
-Think of it as an immutable `WeakKeyDictionary`.
+Think of it as an immutable `WeakKeyDictionary` that efficiently evolves into a new copy everytime you want to make a change to it.

 Motivation
 ----------
 Immutable data structures are great for when you need to implement some kind of "snapshot" of states for easy undo/redo, time-travelling functionality.
 The library `pyrsistent <https://pypi.org/project/pyrsistent/>`_ is great for that, but it lacks a map-like structure in which the keys are stored as weak references.

 `Registtro` is an implementation of that structure, which allows for proper garbage collection of the keys/entries, while still allowing to store their states in a centralized, immutable structure.

 Example
 -------